Gzh0821/pvzg_site/src/en/guide/mod/gp-next-files.md

 - It can contain full datapack folders
 - It can also contain `.zip` packs directly
 - It is suitable for complete mods, long-term maintenance, and sharing with other players

+If you are making a runtime world-map replacement, you may also have:

+- `jsons/worldmap/gpn-worldmap.json5`

+This is not the same as a normal `features/WorldmapFeatures.json5` patch.
+The former changes the runtime map graph, while the latter changes raw world data.

 ### `patches/`